danitutu/painless-java-validator/README.md

 of the method
 - Put complex validations in separate functions in order to improve readability
+- Add validations in the business (@Service) layer
 - Categorize messages using the `message` field:
 `validation.errors.` and `validation.warnings.`.
 This
 case should be handled by the developer in a completely